Limnoria/Limnoria-doc/use/getting_started.rst

 should do it; if not, just know that you can't identify in a channel because it requires sending your password to the bot).
 Then type this::

-    help identify
+    <user> help identify
+    <supybot> (identify <name> <password>) -- Identifies the user as <name>.
+This command (and all other commands that include a password) must be sent to the bot privately, not in a channel.

 And follow the instructions; the command you send will probably look like this, with 'myowneruser' and 'myuserpassword' replaced::

-    identify myowneruser myuserpassword
+    <user> identify myowneruser myuserpassword
+    <supybot> The operation succeeded

-The bot will tell you that 'The operation succeeded' if you got the right name and password.
+The bot told you 'The operation succeeded', meaning that you got the right name and password.
 Now that you're identified, you can do anything that requires any privilege: that includes all the commands in the Owner and Admin plugins, which you may want to take a look at (using the list and help commands, of